School's Out: Kickoff to a Safe Summer CANCELED 6/11/2026

 HAPPY BIRTHDAY AMERICA!
 America’s 250th birthday marks a historic milestone, reflecting on the nation’s founding ideals and the long journey since 1776.
 The journey in ELA for fourth grade at Canterbury included how we became a country.
 Students have learned about all the events that led up to the American Revolution.
 As part of their celebration of America turning 250, they created some collaborative posters, gave reasons why they love America, celebrated by singing Happy Birthday with cupcakes, and played some America Bingo.

-about 3 hours ago, Greendale Schools
+28 days ago, Greendale Schools

 Canterbury kindergarteners have been busy shining bright during this exciting final month of school!
 From learning all about Presidents and National Symbols to blossoming into confident young readers, these kindergarteners have worked so hard and grown so much.
 They’ve been becoming story-problem superstars and having fun exploring new literacy skills through WIN BINS.
 Every day has been filled with learning, laughter, and lots of proud moments.
 These young students are more than ready to spread their wings and soar into first grade!

-about 20 hours ago, Greendale Schools
+28 days ago, Greendale Schools

 On May 5, our three grade schools enjoyed unforgettable all-school field trips to Franklin Field!
 All our elementary students came together to spent a beautiful, sunny morning cheering on the Milwaukee Panthers for their annual School Day game.
 Before the first pitch, our students got to enjoy the interactive TMJ4 Weather Show, and once the game started, the energy in the stands was absolutely electric.
 The Panthers didn't disappoint, rallying to a thrilling 6-4 victory over Valparaiso!
 Our students represented Greendale Schools wonderfully with their great behavior and loud cheers.
 A huge thank you to all of our staff and the Milwaukee Panthers staff for making this massive logistics puzzle a safe, smooth, and incredibly fun day for everyone!